emmamones/willtacos/md/howto.md

-- Install node.js
+- install node.js (optional)
 - create folder
+- npm init
 - use npm install express
 - create server.js, make it use the folder and file you want to serve as start point.
-- creat html file
+- create html file